Stewardship

 Worship

-Bible reading – Read the Bible.
+Bible reading – Read the Scripture reading/s for the day in worship.
 Annual commitment (usually four times a year).

 Children’s Time – Lead this part of the service.
 Help children and all ages engage with the text or the theme of the day.
 Intergenerational focus is welcome.
 Annual commitment (usually monthly).